mxlle/13k-purrfect-plan/README.md

 ## About the level generation and difficulty
 - All levels are randomly generated
-- Each level is solvable within the move limit (once there is a move limit)
-- Exception: you see a `?` instead of the move limit (no valid level found within 13 iterations, should rarely happen)
+- Each level is solvable within the move limit (once there is a move limit).
+Exception: If you see a `?` for the move limit, it means no valid level was found after 13 tries — this should be very rare.
 - The displayed difficulty is based on the number of solutions (how many paths lead to victory)
-  - In the full version of the game, I have a more sophisticated difficulty system, including a slow increase based on the number of XP 🧶
-  - But had to cut this to save some bytes
+- The full version of the game uses a more advanced difficulty system that slowly scales with your XP 🧶, but I had to simplify this to save some bytes
-- Talking about 🧶, it's a simple XP system:
+- Speaking of 🧶, it's a simple XP system:
-  - You win? `+10 🧶`
+    - Win: `+10 🧶`
-  - Difficulty bonus: `0 / +1 / +3`
+    - Difficulty bonus: `+0 / +1 / +3`
-  - Finished earlier: `+ leftover moves`
+    - Extra moves left: `+ leftover moves`
     - Retries: `- retries`
 - You can "buy" a hint with 5 🧶
-  - This will highlight the best possible next move
-  - or show a retry button if no move can lead to victory
+    - This will highlight the best possible next move or show a retry button if no move can lead to victory

 ## Challenges
 Here I have collected some level setups that I found interesting.
 You can load them via the 📂 button, once you finished the tutorial.